rse/typopro/README.md

 - **Liberal Licensing**:
-  All fonts are under very liberal Open Source licenses and can be freely used even in Closed Source and Commercial contexts.
+  All fonts are under very liberal Open Source licenses and can be freely and unrestrictively used even in Closed Source and Commercial contexts.

 - **Web Conversion**:
   All fonts are consistently converted from their original TTF/OTF